 To see the video of Dame Ellen’s visit, filmed by Andy Savage of Derby Photos, click here

-PLEASE COME AND VISIT OUR WONDERFUL WINDMILL
+PLEASE COME AND VISIT OUR WONDERFUL WINDMILL IN 2014

 Our mill, built in 1797 and restored to working order in 2002, is a unique Grade II* listed building set in the Derbyshire countryside, with spectacular views towards the Derwent Valley Mills World Heritage Site.
 There are normally guided tours, with guides in period costume, an Interpretation Centre, and a shop where we sell Heage Windmill flour along with souvenirs and light refreshments.